harshita1017/Data-Take-Home-Test-Submission/README.md

 MAX_RETRIES = 3
 retry_counts = {}

-# Process each event
 def process_event(event):
     event_id = event.get("id", "unknown")

     if event.get("status") != "processed":
         if retry_counts.get(event_id, 0) < MAX_RETRIES:
             retry_counts[event_id] = retry_counts.get(event_id, 0) + 1
-            replay_event(event)
+            producer.send(RETRY_TOPIC, event)
         else:
             send_to_dlq(event)

-# Replay event
-def replay_event(event):
-    try:
-        corrected_event = event.copy()
-        corrected_event["status"] = "reprocessed"
-        producer.send(REPLAY_TOPIC, corrected_event)
-        print(f"Replayed Event: {corrected_event}")
-    except Exception as e:
-        print(f"Failed to replay event: {event}, sending to DLQ") send_to_dlq(event)

-# Handle events that fail too many times
 def send_to_dlq(event):
     producer.send(DLQ_TOPIC, event)
     print(f"Event moved to Dead Letter Queue: {event}")

-# Read messages from Kafka
 for message in consumer:
     process_event(message.value)
     consumer.commit()
-    time.sleep(0.1)  # Prevent overwhelming Kafka
+    time.sleep(0.1)
 ```

 ---

 ## ⚖️ **Trade-offs & Limitations**
 ### **Trade-offs**
-- **Kafka Dependency:** This assumes we have access to Kafka logs.
-Without it, alternative recovery methods would be needed.
+- **Kafka Dependency:** This assumes access to Kafka.
+Alternative solutions might be needed for other messaging systems.
-- **Limited Historical Recovery:** Kafka only retains messages for a set period, so older missing events might not be recoverable.
+- **DLQ Manual Intervention:** Events in the DLQ require investigation, which may introduce delays in event recovery.

 ### 🛠️ How the Approach Would Change with More Tools

-Depending on the available infrastructure, additional tools can enhance or simplify the process of detecting and replaying missing events.
-Here’s how different tools could improve the solution:
+Depending on the available infrastructure, additional tools can enhance the process of detecting and replaying missing events:

 | **Tool**  | **How It Helps** |
 |----------|---------------------------|